-Rainfall summaries are prepared by the Climate Section of the National Meteorological Service of Belize.
-The meteorological service maintains a network of over 25 rainfall stations that are situated across the country mainly in the agricultural areas.
-Rainfall is read at 9:00am each morning and this represents the rainfall for the previous 24 hours.
+Monthly weather summaries are prepared by the climate section of the National Meteorological Service (NMS) of Belize.
+The NMS of Belize maintains a network of over 25 weather stations that are situated primarily in the agricultural regions of the country.
+Temperature and rainfall are read at 9 am each morning and the rainfall total read at this time represents the accumulated rainfall for the previous day.

 Forecaster: Gordon, Ronald

 Last Updated: Thu, Mar 07, 2019 | 03:44 PM